Justin-Insight/mymindteam.com/content/treat/interventions/_index.md

   enabled: true
   heading: >-
     Schedule your <span class="underline underline--primary">intervention</span>.
   body: Ready to get the professional learning support you deserve?
-Fill out our brief questionnaire and we’ll help find and set up the intervention program for your needs.
+Contact us and we’ll help find and set up the intervention program for your needs.
   button:
     enabled: true
     opens_in_new_tab: true